 11. Sadly, it’s estimated that there are only around 29,000 rhinos left in the wild, compared to 500,000 at the beginning of the 20th century.
 The main threat to these beautiful animals is illegal hunting, largely because their horns are used in traditional folk medicine, particularly in Asia.

 12. Both black and white rhinoceroses are actually gray.
 They are different not in color but in lip shape.
-The black rhino has a pointed upper lip, while its white relative has a squared lip.
+The black rhino has a pointed upper lip, while the white rhino has a squared lip.
 The difference in lip shape is related to the animals’ diets.

 13. White rhinos have two horns, the foremost more prominent than the other.
-Rhino horns grow as much as three inches a year, and have been known to grow up to five feet long.
+Rhino horns grow as much as 3 inches a year, and have been known to grow up to 5 feet long.
 Females use their horns to protect their young, while males use them to battle attackers.

 14.)
 The prominent horn for which rhinos are so well known has been their downfall.
 Many animals have been killed for this hard, hair-like growth, which is revered for medicinal use in China, Taiwan, Hong Kong, and Singapore.
+However, there is zero evidence that a rhino horn can benefit humans medicinally, in any way at all.
 The horn is also valued in North Africa and the Middle East as an ornamental dagger handle.